Tulu Nadu: Demographics

 South Canara had a total population of 1,748,991 in 1951, of whom 76.58% were Hindus, 14.31% Muslim, and 8.85% Christian.
 The most widely spoken language was Tulu which was the mother tongue of 40% of the population, followed by Malayalam which formed the mother tongue of 24% each of the population.
 Around 17% of the total population spoke Kannada.
 Around 13% of the population spoke Konkani as their mother tongue.
 In 1901, it had a density of 282 PD/sqmi.

 The 1908 Imperial Gazetteer of India lists South Canara, along with the Thanjavur and Ganjam districts, as the three districts of the Madras Presidency where Brahmins are most numerous.

 The majority of the people were Billavas and Bunts.
-There were more Brahmins (12% of the population) in South Kanara than in any other district of the Madras Presidency, making South Kanara, along with Tanjore and Ganjam as one of the three districts of the province where Brahmins were most numerous.
+There were more Brahmins (12% of the population) in South Kanara than in any other district of the Madras Presidency, making South Kanara, along with Tanjore and Ganjam one of the three districts of the province where Brahmins were most numerous.

-The original indigenous people of the region are Tuluvas (Bunts, Billavas, Mogaveeras, Tulu Gowdas, Kulalas, Devadigas, Bearys, Jogis, and Tulu Brahmins) and Malayalis in the Kasaragod Taluk (Nambudiris, Nairs, Thiyyas, Mappilas etc.).
+The original indigenous people of the region are Tuluvas (Bunts, Billavas, Mogaveeras, Tulu Gowdas, Kulalas, Devadigas, Bearys, Jogis, and Tuluva Brahmins) and Malayalis in the Kasaragod Taluk (Nambudiris, Nairs, Thiyyas, Mappilas etc.).
 The Brahmins who settled first belonged chiefly to the Sthanika and thus they were called Tulu Brahmins.
-Others were Shivalli, Saraswat, Havyaka, Kota sub-sections, Mahars, the hill-tribes (Koragas).
+Others wereHavyaka, Shivalli, Saraswat, Kota sub-sections, Mahars, the hill-tribes (Koragas).

 Language

 Tulu script has been used for Tulu since at least the 10th century.

 The most widely spoken language is Tulu, which belongs to the Dravidian family of languages, and whose native speakers are referred to as Tuluva.
 The number of Tulu speakers was estimated to be about 1.7 million in 2001, although some sources quote as many as 3 million.
-The other languages spoken in Tulu Nadu include Kundagannada, Arebhashe, Malayalam, Konkani, Koraga, and Beary.
+The other languages spoken in Tulu Nadu include Havyaka,Kundagannada, Arebhashe, Malayalam, Konkani, Koraga, and Beary.

 The Tulu script (also known as the Tulu–Tigalari script) originates from the Grantha script and bears strong similarity to the Malayalam script.
 It was used in Tulu Nadu for many centuries before later being replaced by the Kannada script for most writing.
 A large corpus of Sanskrit manuscripts—including Vedic and religious works—was historically written in this script, and several important Tulu classical works, such as the Tulu Mahabharata, Kaveri, Bhagavato, and Devimahatme, also survive in this script.